failmap/failmap/docs/source/topics/development/stacking_pattern.md

         high,
         medium,
         low
-    FROM map_organizationrating
+    FROM report_organizationreport
     INNER JOIN
-      organization on organization.id = map_organizationrating.organization_id
+      organization on organization.id = report_organizationreport.organization_id
     INNER JOIN
       organizations_organizationtype on organizations_organizationtype.id = organization.type_id
     INNER JOIN
       coordinate ON coordinate.organization_id = organization.id
     INNER JOIN
-      (SELECT MAX(id) as id2 FROM map_organizationrating or2
+      (SELECT MAX(id) as id2 FROM report_organizationreport or2
-      WHERE `when` <= '%s' GROUP BY organization_id) as x ON x.id2 = map_organizationrating.id
+      WHERE `when` <= '%s' GROUP BY organization_id) as x ON x.id2 = report_organizationreport.id
     GROUP BY coordinate.area, organization.name
     ORDER BY `when` ASC
     ''' % (when, )